Churchdown: Other information

 The village has two main rows of shops and two pubs - the Hare and Hounds near St John's, and the Old Elm near St Andrew's.
 There is also a Social Club (Churchdown Club) located in Church Road where games of bowls skittles and tennis take place, and Churchdown Community Centre on Parton Road which houses Churchdown Social Club, and in which various functions are held and skittles on two alleys.
 The formerly thriving row of shops on St. John's Avenue are known locally as "The Avey".
 This road is also where the local GP practise used to be.
 There was also a branch of HSBC, a Co-operative shop and many years ago there was also a greengrocers called Tredgetts, where local children who attended Churchdown Parton Manor infants school would go to purchase their fruits for their breaktime snack.

 Composer Herbert Howells dedicated his Piano Quartet "to the hill at Chosen and Ivor Gurney who knows it", referring to Churchdown Hill.
-The hill was also the direct inspiration for his 'Chosen Tune', dedicated to his fiancee who lived at Churchdown.
+The hill was also the direct inspiration for his 'Chosen Tune', dedicated to his fiancée who lived at Churchdown.

 It is often assumed that the boundary between Churchdown and Innsworth is at the Hare and Hounds public house at the Parton Road / Cheltenham Road (B 4063) junction.
 However, this is an incorrect assumption.
 Innsworth actually begins at the roundabout where Innsworth Lane and Highgrove Way branch off.
 I.e. H., all of the housing development south-west of Imjin Barracks and between Innsworth Lane and Cheltenham Road is still part of Churchdown.